To ensure a retirement that is rich in financial security, it's time to look beyond your 401(K) plan

 7. Max up to the match.
 As long as you're working, take advantage of the 401(k).
 If your employer offers 50 cents for every dollar you contribute up to 6 percent of your salary, then you should be contributing at least enough to get the full match.
 If your plan has high fees and limited investment options, you may not want to contribute beyond that match amount and establish another retirement account outside of your 401(k), says Sandy Vaughn, a Merrill Edge Financial Solutions adviser in Dallas.
 What if there’s no match?
 Vaughn says a 401(k)’s purpose is to allow you to save for retirement on a tax-advantaged basis.
 So it’s still a useful tool.

-8. Use time to your advantage.
+8. Use the time to your advantage.
 Not sure what to invest in within your 401(k) plan?
-Look to age-based portfolios (also called life cycle funds), suggests Vaughn.
+Look to age-based portfolios (also called lifecycle funds), suggests Vaughn.
 Age-based funds are designed to be held long-term and automatically invested more aggressively when you are younger and switched to more conservative vehicles like fixed-income and bonds as you near retirement age.

 This article was originally published in the September 2014 issue of ESSENCE, on newsstands now.